 Originally, I used the profile of two very different candidates who were job seeking during the first lockdown.
 I’m going to keep their details the same and look at how they approach things in the current world:

 The Senior Executive

-In her case she needs to actually carry on as normal….Yep, just start her job search!
-The types of role she would be interested in would involve her CV being subjected to close examination and benchmarking exercises.
+In her case, she needs to actually carry on as normal….Yep, just start her job search!
+The types of roles she would be interested in would involve her CV being subjected to close examination and benchmarking exercises.
 A number of senior stakeholders would likely be involved in recruiting the role.
 She can probably expect a four-stage recruitment process lasting up to six weeks or longer.
 In short, the roles she would be applying for could have a long lead-time.

 Her focus right now is on updating the CV.
-And then wherever possible, applying to jobs.
+And then wherever possible, applying for jobs.
 Making contact with recruitment agencies that could help her.
 Flexing contacts within her network so they are aware she is available.